GSA/digitalgov.gov/content/posts/2015-03-06-enabling-trusted-digital-interactions-between-people-government.md

 ---
+url: /2015/03/06/enabling-trusted-digital-interactions-between-people-government/
 date: 2015-03-06 10:00:01 -0400
-title: 'Enabling Trusted Digital Interactions Between People & Government'
+title: 'Enabling Trusted Digital Interactions Between People &#038; Government'
-summary: 'Today, people rely heavily on insecure and inefficient means to access federal government applications to conduct business (i.e., they depend on usernames and passwords to log into federal agency services online).
-Users are required to create and manage several online accounts for different applications, which can become a nuisance, difficult to manage, and creates administrative'
+summary: Today, people rely heavily on insecure and inefficient means to access federal government applications to conduct business (i.e., they depend on usernames and passwords to log into federal agency services online).
+Users are required to create and manage several online accounts for different applications, which can become a nuisance, difficult to manage, and creates administrative
-authors: [jennifer-kerber, jonathan-prisby]
+authors:
+  - jennifer-kerber
+  - jonathan-prisby
 categories:
   - Managing Digital
 tag: